Lourdes Quisumbing: Secretary of Education

 Quisumbing was recommended to President Aquino for the post of Secretary of Education, Culture, and Sports by Justice Cecilia Muñoz-Palma.
 Aquino had wanted more women in her cabinet, and the position was often filled by someone with a background in private Catholic education.
 Muñoz-Palma had served as a trustee of Maryknoll College where Quisumbing was president, and Aquino contacted Quisumbing after hearing her recommendation.

 While President of Miriam (then Maryknoll) College, Quisumbing developed a curriculum of values education.
 As Secretary of Education, she attempted to implement this curriculum at the national level.
 Also of concern during Quisumbing's tenure as Secretary was the state of higher education in the Philippines.
 She made numerous statements regarding the need for accreditation and for more alignment between educational and national goals.
 To address these concerns she commissioned the Task Force to Study State Higher Education, which ultimately reported that many state colleges and universities were operating without planning and without a clear mission.

-Quisumbing resigned as Secretary in December 1989, following the 1989 Philippine coup attempt, and was replaced by Isidro Carino.
+Quisumbing resigned as Secretary in December 1989, following the 1989 Philippine coup attempt, and was replaced by Isidro Cariño.

 Later life

 After leaving the Department of Education, Quisumbing has remained active in education initiatives in the Philippines and abroad, especially with UNESCO.
 She is permanent representative to UNESCO for the Philippine government.
 She was the founder and first President of the UNESCO-Asia Pacific Network for International Education and Values Education (APNIEVE), and was a former Secretary-General of the UNESCO National Commission of the Philippines (1990 to 1998).
-She was chairperson emerita on the Board of Trustees for Miriam College.
+She was chairperson emerita on the board of trustees for Miriam College.
 Quisumbing died on 14 October 2017 at the age of 96.